MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 ## Step 4: Configure notifications settings

 > [!NOTE]
 > These steps are applicable on macOS 11 (Big Sur) or later.
-Even though Jamf supports notifications on macOS version 10.15 or later, Defender for Endpoint on Mac requires macOS 11 or later.
+Even though JamF supports notifications on macOS version 10.15 or later, Defender for Endpoint on Mac requires macOS 11 or later.

-1. In the Jamf Pro dashboard, select **Computers**, then **Configuration Profiles**.
+1. In the JamF Pro dashboard, select **Computers**, then **Configuration Profiles**.

 2. Select **New**, and then, on the **General** tab, for **Options**, specify the following details: